Skip to Content

 8.00 – Today you can take it easy it’s a short walking day.
 You can get up later and enjoy breakfast, slowly pack, and start walking.

 9.00-9.30 – start walking towards Los Perros campsite – 12km/7,4 miles, 4,5 hours.
-The ascent starts from Dickson and continues all the way to Los Perros.
+The ascent starts from Dickson and continues to Los Perros.
 It’s not as steep and challenging as the next day’s ascent over the John Garner Pass.

 13.30-14.00 – arrive at Los Perros campsite.
 You have plenty of time to pitch your tent, make food, enjoy the scenery, and rest.